erickgunawan99/spark-streaming-enrichment-delta/README.md

 3. Deduplication via applyInPandasWithState
    We group the unioned stream by symbol.
 The stateful function performs the following:
    + State Storage: Maintains a persistent state in rocksDB (backed by a Checkpoint) for every symbol.
 It acts as the seed for the beginning of micro-batch enrichment.
-   + Order: set the unioned DF to be ordered by event_timestamp
+   + Sort: set the unioned DF to be sorted by event_timestamp
-   + Pandas ffill: Set list of columns to be filled.
-Call ffill to fill out the trade stream messages with the last known value of those columns which exist in reference stream.
-Since it's ordered by timestamp and fill out by last know reference, it's guaranteed the trade stream messages to be enriched by the reference that comes before them.
-Without ordering, we could get trade row that's enriched by future reference row since kafka messages is very likely to be out of order
+   + Pandas ffill: Once the data is sorted by timestamp, we have a chronological sequence of rows.
+However, some rows are "Type: Reference" (containing company info) and some are "Type: Trade" (containing price).
+We use the Pandas Forward Fill (ffill) operation on the stateful DataFrame:
+        + The Mechanism: Sorting puts the last known "Reference" row immediately before the "Trade" rows that follow it in time.
+        + The Fill: ffill() carries the "Company" and "Sector" values forward from the reference row into the empty columns of the subsequent trade rows.
+        + The Guarantee: Even if a Kafka partition was delayed, once the micro-batch is sorted, the trade "looks back" at the most recent reference data available in that timeline.
    + Output DF: We added column type for both stream DF ("Trade" and "Reference") before.
 The purpose is so that now we can drop the "Reference" (enrichment info) rows out of this Union DF.
    + Updating state: Update state only when the latest reference timestamp is greater that the reference timestamp that's currently in the state
 4. Output to Delta and Postgres